Common Injuries Treated by Massage Therapists

 Causes

-Arthritis is an inflammation of the joints that causes pain, stiffness, and swelling.
-It can result from wear and tear (osteoarthritis) or an autoimmune response (rheumatoid arthritis).
+Arthritis causes inflammation, stiffness, and pain in the joints.
+It may result from wear and tear (osteoarthritis) or autoimmune conditions (rheumatoid arthritis).

 Treatment